mtmanning93/craft-front/README.md

 ### Discover Feed

-The discover feed is where all site content lives.
-This feed acts also as the landing page feed, enabling users to search around all site content, from here users are able to discover each others profiles and posts.
+The Discover feed is where all site content lives.
+This feed acts also as the landing page feed, enabling users to search around all site content, from here users are able to discover each other's profiles and posts.
 The posts are listed by the date of creation.
 All feeds use infinite scroll technology in order to create a better user experience by loading posts only when needed.

 ![Discover Feed](README_images/features/feeds/discover.png)